 But if you don’t have a beautiful backdrop, your wedding photos will look just like everyone else’s photos taken at that location, such as San Francisco City Hall, the Palace of Fine Arts, or the San Francisco Mint.

 Most venues in the Bay Area simply can’t prioritize your big day (and they aren’t as experienced in weddings).

 And here’s yet another consideration: because these businesses double as Bay Area wedding venues, places like the San Francisco City Hall are essentially “wedding mills” AKA afterthought venues, AKA the Walmart of weddings.

-And for wedding locations that host multiple weddings at the same time, there can be other issues.
-Recently we heard about two weddings with timelines ending at the same time.
+Recently we heard about two events with timelines ending at the same time.
 This dumped everyone into the parking lots together, where the resulting traffic jam resulted in fists flying.
-What a wedding memory to have…

 Our recommended photographers will go above & beyond to get the perfect shot!

-Here’s the harsh reality of having your wedding at a golf course or other public venue in the Bay Area.
+Here’s the harsh reality of having your wedding at a golf course, banquet center, or other public outdoor wedding venues in the Bay Area.

-All-inclusive wedding catering packages reduce your wedding planning time expenditure, but it also reduces your ability to customize and match your wedding vision.
-We’re talking customizations such as food trucks (yes, we offer food trucks and have a designated space for them), wood-fired pizza, paella, and other culinary experiences simply are not available to you.
-Why limit yourself to an in-house caterer and pre-selected packages?
+All-inclusive wedding venue/catering packages reduce your wedding planning time expenditure, but it also reduces your ability to customize and match your wedding vision.

 The Oasis (bridal suite) at Mountain House Estate

-Here’s the harsh reality about a winery wedding venue in Sonoma, Napa, Mendocino, and elsewhere in California.
+Here’s the harsh reality about winery venues in the Bay and elsewhere.